sami-haq99/bashthebuilder.github.io/_pages/group.md

 5. **Yan Kun**: With Yan, who is currently associated with [Peking University](http://english.pku.edu.cn/), works in topics such as image processing.
 We are together exploring how text information could help improve various tasks in image processing.

-6. **Professor Gaundong Xu**: I have also recently started collaboration with [Prof. Xu](https://www.uts.edu.au/staff/guandong.xu) and his [group](http://dsmi.tech/).
+6. **Professor Guandong Xu**: I have also recently started collaboration with [Prof. Xu](https://www.uts.edu.au/staff/guandong.xu) and his [group](http://dsmi.tech/).
 Working with his group gives me opportunities to explore novel methods which could be applied to real-world tasks on social media and other datasets.

 I occassionally collaborate with some other active researchers such as [Jose](http://josecamachocollados.com/) and [Luis](https://luisespinosa.bitbucket.io/) both based in Cardiff University.
 They are excellent researchers who explore novel methods on relation extraction from unstructured text.